v-uisei/azure-docs/articles/active-directory/authentication/howto-mfa-userstates.md

 A user's state reflects whether an admin has enrolled them in Azure MFA, and whether they completed the registration process.

 All users start out *Disabled*.
 When you enroll users in Azure MFA, their state changes to *Enabled*.
 When enabled users sign in and complete the registration process, their state changes to *Enforced*.

+*Note if the user already completed the registration process in the past through a conditional access policy, the states will not change to Enforced after Enabled for MFA.

 ### View the status for a user